Skip to main content

 1. Home

-Start with the support reality
+Begin with the uncomfortable version reality

-What the setup should accomplish
+What a useful setup should accomplish

 mytheme.editor_images.mobile:

-label: mobile
+label: Mobile

 mediaQuery: ''